Career and Technical Education Pathways

 Video Game and Simulation Design

-In this project-based course students will learn the fundamentals and theory of game and simulation design.
+In this project-based course, students will learn the fundamentals and theory of game and simulation design.
 Students will plan and design a series of animated games and simulations.
 The fundamentals of working with sprites, backgrounds, animation objects, game logic and scripting will be covered.
-This course provides fundamentals that would prepare students for greater success in WaNIC’s DigiPen Video Game Programming course.
+This course provides fundamentals that will prepare students for greater success if they choose to enroll in WANIC's DigiPen Video Game Programming course.

 Mobile Game Development

 Mobile Game Development provides students the opportunity to learn the basic skills necessary to develop and deploy mobile applications.
 The course builds on the Unity platform to enable students to design games for the most popular mobile game engine, build touch screen-based user interfaces, and extend those designs for both virtual and augmented reality.
-No programming experience is necessary, but students with coding experience will be given the opportunity to apply those skills using C# and Microsoft Visual Studio to add custom features.
-Students will design, build and deploy their own 2D and 3D games for Android and iOS devices in this project-based course.
+C# scripts will be written in Microsoft Visual Studio Code, and so some coding experience is recommended.
+Students will design, build, and deploy their own 2D and 3D games for Android and iOS devices in this project-based course.

 Coding in Python 1